 009 represents the 9th day of the year, which is January 9th.

 The estimated shelf life if kept in the fridge is 4 months.
-The estimated shelf life if kept frozen is 10-12 months.
+The estimated shelf life if kept frozen is up to 2 years.

 You can visit our enhanced Store Locator and enter your location and the products that you are interested in purchasing and a list of stores who carry these products will be generated.
-If no stores in your area carry the product, you can always complete our Product Request Form and take it to your favourite retailer.
+As well, you can fill out our Contact Us form and ask us directly, we would be happy to help!

 Can’t find what you’re looking for?
 Ask us directly.